Last Updated on 4 December 2025 by Cycloscope

 Kitesurfing in Cape Town: Muizenberg and other locations

-Besides being an exceptionally good-looking city, Cape Town with its steady summer winds is one of the best locations in the world for surfing and kiteboarding.
+Besides being a beautiful city, Cape Town, with its steady summer winds, is one of the best locations in the world for surfing and kiteboarding.

-Muizenberg is the favorite spot in within the city for beginners, given the shallow waters, long but not big waves, constant winds, and the absence of obstacles.
-Muizenberg though is not the place where you’ll find the real PROs, who usually favor the more exciting conditions of Blouberg, Witsand, or Strand.
+Muizenberg is the favorite spot in the city for beginners, given its shallow waters, long but not large waves, consistent winds, and the absence of obstacles.
+Muizenberg, though, is not the place where you’ll find the real PROs, who usually favor the more exciting conditions of Blouberg, Witsand, or Strand.

-The easiest spot of the whole South Africa for learning is Langebaan, with its often totally flat water.
+The easiest spot in the whole of South Africa for learning is Langebaan, with its often totally flat water.
 Langebaan is some 160km north of Cape Town along the West Coast, near the beautiful fishing village of Paternoster.

 Best season to Kitesurf in South Africa

-The best time of year to kitesurf in Cape Town is definitively austral summer, from November to April – before the waves become too big – indeed may is the surf season in the Western Cape.
+The best time of year to kitesurf in Cape Town is definitely the austral summer, from November to April, before the waves become too big.
+Indeed, May is the surf season in the Western Cape.

 Outside temperatures are high but not scorching hot (between 24 and 30 C), the water is a bit less freezing (about 20C in Muizenberg), precipitation is rare, skies are clear and, most importantly, the winds are steady and strong enough (35 knots).

-Getting good kitesurfing weather off-season is instead pretty rare, unfortunately.
-So you’d better plan a summer visit if that’s your main aim.
+Getting good kitesurfing weather off-season is, unfortunately, pretty rare.
+So you’d better plan a summer visit if that’s your primary aim.

 Surf Store Africa

-A three-day course is ideal for learning the basics from scratch, Matt can bring even a not-half-decent student like me from absolute ignorance to feet-on-the-board even in such a short time.
+A three-day course is ideal for learning the basics from scratch.
+Matt can bring even a not-half-decent student like me from absolute ignorance to feet-on-the-ground even in such a short time.
 The course is structured like this:

-- day 3: getting your feet on the board and try to control it
+- Day 3: getting your feet on the board and trying to control it.

-If anyway, you want to be totally independent, my advice is to get one or two more lessons with Matthew or somewhere else.
-Also, keep in mind that each spot has its own peculiarities, some are safer than others; so, if you try on a different location, be sure to ask local kitesurfers for a bit of advice.
+Anyway, if you want to be totally independent, my advice is to get one or two more lessons with Matthew or somewhere else.
+Also, keep in mind that each spot has its own peculiarities; some are safer than others, so if you try a different location, be sure to ask local kitesurfers for a bit of advice.

-With Surfstore Africa each individual lesson lasts 2 hours, while the duration is extended to 3 hours if the course is done by two persons at the same time.
+At Surfstore Africa, each lesson lasts 2 hours, and it is extended to 3 hours if the course is done by two people at the same time.

-The price of a full course like the one described here is 4,800 Rand, while a single lesson comes at 1,600 Rand.
+The price of a full course like the one described here is 4,800 Rand, while a single lesson costs 1,600 Rand.

-If you would like to get the feeling of kitesurfing before investing in a full course, Surfstore Africa also offers tandem rides for 1,600 Rand.
+If you would like to experience kitesurfing before investing in a full course, Surfstore Africa also offers tandem rides for 1,600 Rand.
 You can book directly from their website here.

 My experience learning to Kitesurf with Surfstore Africa

-I had a great time learning kitesurfing with Matthew from Surfstore Africa, he is very patient and overall a super-nice guy, with no show-offs, and no brags.
+I had a great time teaching kitesurfing with Matthew from Surfstore Africa; he is very patient and overall a super-nice guy, with no show-offs and no brags.

 On the first day, we remained on the beach, no wetsuit involved.
 He first had me control a small training kite to understand the basics of steering and the concept of “power zone”.
 Then I was strapped to a 5-meter kite to learn about safety measures and how to control it without being unwillingly dragged away.

-The second day I got all suited up and into the water.
-The first half of the lesson was kite control in the water, dealing with waves crashing on me, and relaunching the kite from the water.
+The second day, I got all suited up and into the water.
+The first half of the lesson focused on kite control in the water, dealing with waves crashing over me and relaunching the kite from the water.
 The second half was so much fun: body-dragging… in pills, using the kite to drag your body around in the water.

 On the third day, we finally took the board with us.
-Matthew focused on making me master the body dragging exercises for the first hour, then I tried to stand on the board, which was all but easy, especially since the sea was a bit wavier than usual on that day.
-I managed to stand and ride for a few seconds… now I’m more than ever willing to practice and practice and practice!
+Matthew focused on making me master the body-dragging exercises for the first hour, then I tried to stand on the board, which was anything but easy, especially since the sea was a bit wavier than usual that day.
+I managed to stand and ride for a few seconds… now I’m more than ever willing to practice, practice, and practice!

 The infamous South African white sharks and the Shark Spotting System

 Yes, everybody knows that… there are a lot of big white sharks in South Africa.
-Incidents are pretty rare though, since 1990 only 1 out of 4 shark attacks resulted in a serious injury, and only 15% were fatal.
-This means 1.2 casualties per year in the whole of South Africa.
+Incidents are pretty rare: since 1990, only 1 out of 4 shark attacks has resulted in a serious injury, and only 15% have been fatal.
+This means 1.2 casualties per year across South Africa.

-Cape Town enforces a thigh regime of shark-attack-prevention, with nets on the most commonly used beaches and dedicated shark-spotting towers upon the hills (what a job…).
+Cape Town enforces a strict regime of shark-attack prevention, with nets on the most commonly used beaches and dedicated shark-spotting towers on the hills (what a job…).

-A code of colored flags signals whether a shark has been spotted or if the visibility is too poor to be certain of the water’s safety.
+A code of colored flags indicates whether a shark has been spotted or the visibility is too poor to be sure the water’s safe.
 Be careful as I doubt your travel insurance will cover shark attacks..